ankar71/matmul/README.md

 # Matrix multiplication in Zig

 This program demonstrates how a matrix multiplication similar to Fortran's `matmul` could be implemented in `zig`.
 For not very big matrixes up to 1024x1024, its performance is similar or even faster than `gfortran`.
-For bigger matrixes though, gfortran semms to be much faster (at least in my machine).
+For bigger matrixes though, gfortran seεms to be much faster (at least in my machine).

 ## Requirements
 Zig 0.14 (not tested with other zig compiler versions)